CometMoon/COMP5111-assignment-Student-Version/guideline.md

 5. Three folders `scripts/executedStatement`, `scripts/executedBranch`, and `scripts/executedLine` are created to store the number of executed statement, branch, and line respectively for each class

-*Randoop 2 will run a bit longer since the time limit was set to 300s when generating the test case.*
+*Randoop 2 will run a bit longer since the time limit was set to 300s when generating the test case.* *Sometime there are write error exist during the testing.
+It is okay to ignore these errors since the latter output will overwrite them.*

 ### Measure the coverage